Granada City Guide (Andalusia, Spain)

 Viewpoint San Nicolas on the Alhambra, Granada

-Albaicin is the old Arabic neighbourhood in Granada and definitely the neighbourhood with most atmosphere.
+Albaicin is the old Arabic neighbourhood in Granada and the neighbourhood with the most atmosphere.
 You’ll find a mix of Spanish but predominantly Moorish influences.
-It is recognizable by white houses, small streets and cute little restaurants and bars with only a couple of tables out on the streets.
-The San Nicolas viewpoint is located in the same neighbourhood.
-The best way to discover the neighbourhood is definitely by food, and actually you don’t really have another option.
-Just stroll around and you’ll be amazed at every corner.
-There are also quite some terraces and restaurants that reward you with a great view on the Alhambra.
+Additionally, it can be recognized by white houses, small streets and cute little restaurants and bars with only a couple of tables out on the streets.
+Also, the San Nicolas viewpoint is located in the same neighbourhood.

 Albaicin and the view on Alhambra, Granada City Guide